deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/popup-maker/readme.txt

-=== Popup Maker - Best Rated ===
+=== Popup Maker - Popup Forms, Optins & More ===
-Contributors: danieliser, wppopupmaker, waltmesser Author URI: https://wppopupmaker.com/?utm_source=readme-header&utm_campaign=Readme&utm_medium=author-uri Plugin URI: https://wppopupmaker.com/?utm_capmaign=Readme&utm_source=readme-header&utm_medium=plugin-uri Donate link:
+Contributors: danieliser, wppopupmaker, yogaman5020 Author URI: https://wppopupmaker.com/?utm_source=readme-header&utm_campaign=Readme&utm_medium=author-uri Plugin URI: https://wppopupmaker.com/?utm_capmaign=Readme&utm_source=readme-header&utm_medium=plugin-uri Donate link:
-Tags: marketing, optin, advertising, responsive popups, promotion, popover, pop-up, pop over, lightbox, conversion, modal, popup, popups
+Tags: marketing, popup, popups, optin, advertising, conversion, responsive popups, promotion, popover, pop-up, pop over, lightbox, conversion, modal
 Requires at least: 3.6
-Tested up to: 4.7.2
+Tested up to: 4.9.4
-Stable tag: 1.5.8
+Stable tag: 1.6.6
 License: GNU Version 3 or Any Later Version

-Create any popup imaginable!
-Customize your popups from head-to-toe and give your site more utility, usability, and conversions.
+Everything you need to create unique user experiences.
+Insert forms & other content from your favorite plugins to create custom responsive popups.

 == Description ==

+= Best WordPress Popup Plugin =

-Popup Maker is the most advanced and versatile wordpress popup plugin.
-Create any type of modal or content overlay.
+Popup Maker™ is the **best popup plugin WordPress** has to offer.
+It is extremely versatile & flexible.
+Bend it to create any type of modal or content overlay for your WordPress website.

 Customize every facet of your popups, from theme and position, to targeting and cookies.

 Easily create [EU cookie notices](https://ninjaforms.com/eu-cookie-notices-ninja-forms/), optin popups, slide-ins, modal forms & more.

-Learn tips and tricks, and create cool popups using guides found on our [Blog](https://wppopupmaker.com/blog/?utm_campaign=Reamde&utm_source=readme-description&utm_medium=text-link)!
+Learn tips and tricks, and create cool popups using guides found on our [Blog](https://wppopupmaker.com/blog/?utm_campaign=Readme&utm_source=readme-description&utm_medium=text-link)!

 https://www.youtube.com/watch?v=MAf85_oax4g

 Follow this plugin on [GitHub](https://github.com/PopupMaker/Popup-Maker) and [Twitter](https://twitter.com/wppopupmaker)!

-Would you like to help translate the plugin into more languages?
+Would you like to help translate the **best wordpress popup plugin** into more languages?
 [Join our WP-Translations Community](https://translate.wordpress.org/projects/wp-plugins/popup-maker).

 = What's Included for Free: =
 > + The plugin has limitless potential with no artificial restrictions.
 If you can’t get the functionality you’re after, we’ll be happy to help you!
 Just ask on the [Support Forums](https://wordpress.org/support/plugin/popup-maker).